How Susan Cain overcame a fear of public speaking to give a TED talk that has been viewed more than 25 million times

 From terrified to nervous

 Susan talks about how the nerves have not disappeared.
 She still gets butterflies but says she can now manage her nerves and the difference between manageable and unmanageable is ‘gigantic’ in terms of its effect.

 Almost everyone is nervous about public speaking.
 It does not need to stop you performing well if you can manage those nerves.

 I like how she uses the word ‘manage’.
 I try to avoid using terms such as ‘overcome’ and ‘conquer’ because it sets you up to do battle with something that is hard to control.
 But performing well, despite your nerves, is a realistic goal.

 Tim has an interesting take on this too.
 He also once struggled with a fear of public speaking (and joined Toastmasters).
 I like his quote “there is no courage without the presence of fear”.
 He explains that he now sees the symptoms that made him panic as simple precursors to a performance.
 This is a helpful way of interpreting nerves.
 A little bit of nervousness triggers the adrenalin that helps ensure you are at your best on the stage.

 Public speaking has enormous benefits

 I have seen this too.
-People who learn to manage a fear of public speaking make career moves or take on leadership roles that are life-changing and the benefits go way beyond what they imagined when they first decided to tackle their fear.
+People who learn to manage a fear of public speaking make career moves or take on life-changing leadership roles, and the benefits go way beyond what they imagined when they first decided to tackle their fear.

-For those of you still struggling with a fear of public speaking I hope this article has given you the inspiration and motivation to take the first steps - whether that is enrolling in a Fear-less course, joining up for Toastmasters, or something else!
+For those of you still struggling with a fear of public speaking, I hope this article has given you the inspiration and motivation to take the first steps - whether that is enrolling in a Fear-less course, joining up for Toastmasters, or something else!